How To Spot, Report and Prevent Elder Abuse

 Types of Elder Abuse

-The U.S. Department of Health and Human Services has identified six types of elder abuse:
+The U.S. Department of Health and Human Services has identified seven types of elder abuse:

 • Physical abuse – inflicting physical pain, injury or impairment on an elderly person